 The Key to Balancing Extracurricular Activities and Homework

 When a student is still young, balancing hobbies and sports is not difficult.
-Parents are usually available to take their child to the activity, and the sport or hobby is probably not serious enough to cause conflict with school assignments.
+Parents are usually available to take their child to the activity, and the sport or hobby is probably not serious enough to cause conflict with law school assignments.

 But in high school or college, extracurricular activities may have greater importance.
 Some students become more involved because such pursuits may be their ticket to a scholarship in college or even a way to turn pro.
 If not scholarship or career-related, then such activities may be important because of the relationships within the club, making each project meaningful.